teodesian/App-Prove-Elasticsearch/doc/Test_Management.md

 * You use a continuous integration system to execute your automated testing
 * Your system under test (SUT) is tracked in your source control system (Git will be used as our example)
 * Your SUT is deployed on multiple target environments, and must be tested on said environments.
+* You use a web interface to view & review test plans and individual test results

 Goals:
 ======